 The pursuit of becoming a storyteller began with a lust for the “what if.”
 Naturally, that drew my eye towards fantasy and science fiction so I would draw, write, and build characters and worlds from different dimensions so I could escape the climate of reality.
-This has drawn a theme throughout all of my work: characters facing the unknown, surviving as drifters in a world of belief.
+This has drawn a theme throughout all of my work: characters facing the unknown, surviving as drifters in a world that wasn't made for them.

 There is no precedent for a Black American filmmaker with a taste for the weird and the fantastical; at least on a “mainstream” scale because those who tried were banned.
-I am constantly reminded that the way I love to make my movies is "unconventional" and "too eccentric."
-My philosophy was most strongly tested while living in Los Angeles, where independent filmmakers are supposed to ask for permission to make their movies, and abide by a certain system for how movies are made.
-I chose move back to Atlanta with this experience and make my first feature film, RANCOR.
+I am constantly reminded that the way I love to make movies is too "unconventional" and too "eccentric."
+My philosophy was most strongly tested while living in Los Angeles, where filmmakers are supposed to ask for permission to make their movies, and abide by a certain system for how movies are made.
+I chose to move back to Atlanta with this experience and make my first feature film, independently, titled RANCOR.
 I needed to return to my virtue for storytelling where the "who" was more important than the "what."

-What makes the independent Black man or woman’s story so strong is their willingness to share their vulnerabilities to reality.
-I am to challenge and inspire this world by being a movie director and writer of my own nature, telling stories with a knack for the absurdities, surrealism, and strangeness that life provides.
+What makes a filmmaker's story so strong is their willingness to share reality in its entirety.
+I am to challenge and inspire this world by being a filmmaker who tells the stories of the unheard, the punks, and the world builders that this life provides.
 So yes, my perspective is "eccentric."
-Maybe that's what our world requires.
+Maybe that's what our frequency requires.

 See you in the Next Wave.